MFErickson/Does-conspicuousness-relate-to-toxicity-in-butterflies/README.md

 - smaller version of the above plot
 - image of all of the butterfly images filtered by death porcentage
 - Durga plot comparing mean detection time of dorsal and ventral side of images
+- Correlation plot of death proportion and dorsal/ventral detection time

 ## 4. **R**
 the folder `R` contains: